HyET has participated in multiple EU-funded research programs. HyET is currently active in three EU projects:

 Together with a palladium membrane module, HyET’s EHP will be used to extract the H2 from the natural gas.
 A low-pressure drop of the gas mixture flowing through the EHP, together with a high recovery rate at a low energy demand are the most important targets.
 HyET has designed a new EHP platform for this application and is capable of extracting at least 60% of the H2 with an energy demand of only 4 kWh/kg.

-This new EHP will be integrated into the prototype system together with the palladium membrane module and a temperature swing adsorber and will be validated in the second half of 2019 at a neighbor site.
+This new EHP will be integrated into the prototype system together with the palladium membrane module and a temperature swing adsorber and will be validated in the second half of 2019 at a neighbouring site.

 The Biomates project is funded under the EU Horizon 2020 program.
 The project aims to convert 2nd generation biomass into high-quality bio-based intermediates, that can be used for the production of hybrid fuels.